-Venture funding is a funding process in which the venture funding companies manage the funds of the investors who want to invest in new businesses which have the potential for high growth in future.
-The venture capital funding firms provide the funds to start ups in exchange for the equity stake.
-Such a startup is generally one that possesses the ability to generate high returns.
+Venture funding is a funding process in which the venture funding companies manage the funds of the investors who want to invest in new businesses which have the potential for high growth in the future.
+The venture capital funding firms provide the funds to start-ups in exchange for the equity stake.
+Such a startup generally possesses the ability to generate high returns.
 However, the risk for venture capitalists is high.

 Venture Funding Stages

 There are five stages of venture funding.
 They are as follows:

 In this first stage of venture funding, the venture or the startup company in need of the funds contacts the venture capital firm or the investor.
 The venture firm shall share its business idea with the investors and convince them to invest in the project.
 The investor or venture capital firm shall then conduct research on the business idea and analyze its future potential.
 If the expected returns in the future are good, the investor (Venture capitalist) shall invest in the business.

 Startup capital is the second stage of venture funding.
 If the venture is able to attract an investor, the idea of the business of the venture is brought into reality.
 A prototype product is developed and fully tested to know the actual potential of the product.
 Generally, a person from the venture capital firm takes a seat in the management of the business to monitor the operations regularly and keep a check that every activity is done as per the framed plan.
 Suppose the idea of the business meets the requirement of the investor and has sufficient market in the trial run.
 In that case, the investor agrees to participate in the future course of the business.